-For Sent140, we utilized a sequential NN with an embedding layer, a dropout layer (rate 0.5), an LSTM layer (10 units, dropout 0.2, recurrent dropout 0.2), and a dense output layer with softmax activation.
-For Amazon reviews, we used a lightweight deep neural network (DNN): a trainable embedding layer (vocabulary size $V$, embedding dimension $d$) followed by a Flatten layer, a small dense hidden layer with 8 ReLU units, and a softmax output over $C$ classes.
-We run the experiments using five different data partitions every time (i.e., five random seeds) to improve robustness.
+For Sent140, we employ a compact sequence model consisting of an embedding layer, dropout ($p{=}0.5$), a 10-unit LSTM (dropout/recurrent dropout $0.2$), and a softmax classifier.
+For Amazon Reviews, we use a small embedding-based DNN (embedding $\rightarrow$ flatten $\rightarrow$ 8-unit ReLU layer $\rightarrow$ softmax).
+All results are averaged over five independent partitions (five seeds).
 With standard deviations mostly below 0.02 (see Table~\ref{tab:global_dirichlet_similarity_by_dataset} and~\ref{tab:local_dirichlet_similarity_by_dataset}), additional seeds add little value; five were enough to obtain stable estimates and preserve method rankings while avoiding unnecessary computation.

 The candidate hyperparameter grids and the corresponding optimal settings for each baseline are summarized in Table~\ref{tab:hypeparameters}.
 The search ranges were chosen in accordance with recommendations from the original baseline papers.
 Final values were selected via an exhaustive grid search over all parameter combinations.